-My understanding is that the USD(I&S) supports the Secretary of Defense in fulfilling all the Secretary's statutory responsibilities in the areas of intelligence and security, whether codified in Title 10 or Title 50 of the United States Code, and that the duties of the USD(I&S) are prescribed in DoD Directive (DoDD) 5143.01.
-This includes providing overall direction and supervision for policy, program planning and execution, and use of resources for DoD activities that are part of the Military Intelligence Program and for personnel security, physical security, industrial security, and the protection of classified information and controlled unclassified information- related activities.
+My understanding is that the DUSD(I&S) supports the USD(I&S) and Secretary of Defense in fulfilling all the Secretary's statutory responsibilities in the areas of intelligence and security, whether codified in Title 10 or Title 50 of the United States Code.
+Although I am not aware of any specific portfolio assignments or delegations at this time, the duties of the USD(I&S) are further prescribed in DoD Directive (DoDD) 5143.01.
+This includes providing overall direction and supervision for policy, program planning and execution, and use of resources for DoD activities that are part of the Military Intelligence Program and for personnel security, physical security, industrial security, and the protection of classified information and controlled unclassified information-related activities.
 Of note, section 137(c) of Title 10 also states that it shall be a top priority of the USD(I&S) to protect privacy and civil liberties in accordance with Federal law and the regulations and directives of DoD.

 I also understand that the USD(I&S) supports the Secretary of Defense in fulfilling the responsibilities in subsection 3038(a) of Title 50, United States Code, in consultation with the Director of National Intelligence, to ensure: (1) that the budgets of the intelligence community (IC) elements within the Department of Defense (DoD) are adequately funded to the overall DoD intelligence needs; (2) the implementation of the policies and resource decisions of the Director of National Intelligence by DoD Components within the National Intelligence Program (NIP); (3) that DoD tactical intelligence activities complement and are compatible with intelligence activities funded by the NIP; (4) that the IC elements within DoD are responsive and timely with respect to satisfying the needs of operational military forces; (5) waste and unnecessary duplication among the DoD intelligence activities are eliminated; and (6) that DoD intelligence activities are conducted jointly where appropriate.

-What leadership and management experience do you possess that you would apply to your service as USD(I&S), if confirmed?
+4. What leadership and management experience do you possess that you would apply to your service as DUSD(I&S), if confirmed?